#KendallJenner And #ASAPRocky Are Dating, Ready To Go Public?

 As Kendall Jenner continues to be spotted with ASAP Rocky, her other rumored flame, Jordan Clarkson, seems to have moved on with actress Bella Thorne, who he was spotted with in Los Angeles earlier this month.

-To see more of Kendall Jenner and her family, tune into new episodes of Keeping Up With the Kardashians Season 13 on Sunday nights at 9 p.m. on the E!
-Network.
+To see more of Kendall Jenner and her family, tune into new episodes of Keeping Up with the Kardashians Season 13 on Sunday nights at 9 p.m. on the E! network.

 [Featured Image by Jerod Harris/Getty Images]